 - Circulatory problems and constricted blood vessels and exaggerated neurogenic inflammation.

-- The autonomic nervous system response.
+- The autonomic nervous system responds.

 - Why do you have vision problems?

-- The role of Anti-Inflammatory medications.
+- The role of anti-inflammatory medications.

 - Anticonvulsants and antidepressants for Complex Regional Pain Syndrome.

 - Electrical Stimulation for Complex Regional Pain Syndrome.

 - Addressing immobilization and ligament structural damage.
 Is this an “unknown” cause of Complex Regional Pain Syndrome?